opendocsg/slw-judgments-backfill/2008_SGHC_90/report.md

 **Applicable legal principles**

-8       In _Tan Koon Swan v PP_ [1986] SLR 126 and _PP v Cheong Hock Lai_ [2004] 3 SLR 203, it was held that an appellate court would only interfere with a trial court’s decision on sentencing in the following situations:
+8       In _Tan Koon Swan v PP_ [1986] SLR 126 and _PP v Cheong Hock Lai_ <span class="citation">[2004] 3 SLR 203</span>, it was held that an appellate court would only interfere with a trial court’s decision on sentencing in the following situations:

  (a) the sentencing judge had erred in respect of the proper factual basis for sentence;